Nicotinamide: benefits, dosage, contraindications

 Anticancer

-In vitro, nicotinamide seems to increase the activation of p53, a protein involved in cell cycle regulation and tumor suppression.
-Furthermore, the use of nicotinamide as an adjunct to cancer treatment has been proposed.
-It is believed that the hypoxic environment in which tumor cells reside causes tumor resistance to radiation therapy.
-Nicotinamide administered at the time of tumor radiation, called accelerated radiotherapy with carbogen and nicotinamide, increases local tumor control by accelerating blood flow and oxygen delivery to tumors.
+In vitro, nicotinamide appears to increase activation of p53, a protein involved in regulation of the cell cycle and tumor suppression.
+Furthermore, the use of nicotinamide as an adjuvant to cancer treatment has been proposed.
+It is thought that the hypoxic environment in which tumor cells reside causes tumor resistance to radiotherapy.
+Nicotinamide administered at the time of tumor irradiation, known as accelerated radiotherapy with carbogen and nicotinamide, increases local tumor control by increasing blood flow and oxygen delivery to the tumors.

 Usages associés